localh0ste/CYRAD/README.md

-# Cloud-Hosted Wi-Fi Captive Portal with RADIUS Authentication
+# Cloud-Hosted Wi-Fi Captive Portal with RADIUS Authentication (CYPRUS-RADIUS)

 A production-ready system for managing Wi-Fi access using a captive portal, authenticated via FreeRADIUS, and controlled through a web-based admin panel.

-Developed and maintained by **Cyndia Cyberspace LLP** to secure, monitor, and manage access in public or enterprise environments.
+Developed and maintained by **localh0ste** to secure, monitor, and manage access in public or enterprise environments.

 ---